vuralevren/altogic-auth-react/README.md

 ```

 ## Updating User Info
-In this components, we will use Altogic's database operations to update the user fields and managing sessions.
+In these components, we will use Altogic's database operations to update user fields and manage sessions.

-Let's create some components in **src/components/** folder as below:
+Let's create some components in the **src/components/** folder as below:
 * UserInfo.js
 * Sessions.js

-Replacing components/UserInfo.js with the following code:
+Replacing `components/UserInfo.js` with the following code:
 ```js
 // /src/components/UserInfo.js
 import { useRef, useState } from "react";